kevinrue/TVTB/paper.md

 # Statement of need

-The Variant Call Format (VCF) provides infrastructure for storing core information about genetic variants -- including position, reference, and alternate alleles -- alongside optional annotations such as predicted consequence produced by the Ensembl Variant Effect Predictor [@McLaren:2016].
+The Variant Call Format (VCF) provides infrastructure for storing genetic variation data, including core information such as position, reference, and alternate alleles, alongside optional information such as consequences predicted by the Ensembl Variant Effect Predictor [@McLaren:2016].

-, including single nucleotide polymorphisms (SNPs), insertions, deletions, and structural variants
+... including single nucleotide polymorphisms (SNPs), insertions, deletions, and structural variants ...

-storing a plethora of information related to the analysis of genetic variation data.

 Computational analysis ... exploration ... visualisation ...

 The plethora of information stored in Variant Call Format (VCF) files